hmrc/digital-engagement-platform-audit/README.md

 These times we'll use in Splunk.
 We'll also just Agent Group HMRC-BTAC-VRS.

 ###Sarching for the engagements in the Nuance Portal
-Go into the Nuance Portal = "https://portal-hmrc-uk.digital.nuance.com/portal/portal.jsp"
+Go into the Production Nuance Portal.
 Click on Transcript > Transcript Query Builder > RightTouch

 Select